adityathebe/adityathebe.com/content/posts/array-sort-javascript-pitfalls/index.md

 ---
-title: Pitfall in Javascript's Array.prototype.sort()
+title: Pitfall in JavaScript's Array.prototype.sort()
 date: '2021-02-09 20:45'
 categories:
-  - Javscript
+  - JavaScript
 slug: /array-sort-javascript-pitfall
-featuredImage: ./javscript-arrays-featured-img.jpg
+featuredImage: ./javascript-arrays-featured-img.jpg
 description: Javascript has many obscure and weird behaviors.
 One of them is how Array.prototype.sort() functions.
 ---